hmlongco/Resolver/Documentation/Annotation.md

     @Injected(name: "fred") var service: XYZNameService }
 ```
-Or you can do it in code 'on the fly'.
+You can also update the name in code and 'on the fly' using @LazyInjected.
 ```
 class NamedInjectedViewController: UIViewController {
-    @Injected var service: XYZNameService
+    @LazyInjected var service: XYZNameService
     var which: Bool
     override func viewDidLoad() {
         super.viewDidLoad()